-Did you know that your local Council on Aging is part of a Federal program to provide important services to those 60 and older in your community?
+Did you know that September is Senior Center month all across America?
+And, that your local Council on Aging is part of a Federal program to provide important services to those 60 and older in your community?

-Did you know that over 80% of the users of Senior Centers are women, and in many communities, it’s 90% or more?
+Even more, did you know that over 80% of the users of Senior Centers are women?
+And in many communities, it’s 90% or more?

-For the September 15th edition of Retirement Weekly, a MarketWatch premium newsletter published by Dow Jones & Co., I talked with several folks about Senior Centers and what’s happening today.
-The directors of two Massachusetts Councils on Aging were incredibly helpful in sharing with me the needs of their community, what they are doing differently today, and how their role in the community has been changing to help not only older folks, but those in their 40s and 50s who are dealing with aging parents.
+I occasionally contribute an article to Retirement Weekly, a MarketWatch premium newsletter published by Dow Jones & Co.
+For this article, I talked with several folks about Senior Centers and what’s happening today.
+The directors of two Massachusetts Councils on Aging were incredibly helpful.
+They shared some of the needs of their community.
+We talked about how they are doing things differently today.
+And how their role in the community has been changing recently.
+Now, they not only help older folks, but also those in their 40s and 50s.
+The younger residents need help dealing with aging parents.

-You can read the full article (below) as it appeared in the September 15, 2017 edition, or you can link directly to the Retirement Weekly article online.
-Retirement Weekly is a subscription-based newsletter, chocked full of terrific, timely retirement information, in-depth discussions about retirement rules, and coverage of current topics impacting your retirement savings and plans.
+You can read the full article (below) as it appeared in the September 15, 2017 edition.
+Or you can link directly to the Retirement Weekly article online.
+Retirement Weekly is a subscription-based newsletter, chocked full of terrific, timely retirement information.
+You can find in-depth discussions about retirement rules in some articles.
+In others, you’ll find coverage of current topics impacting your retirement savings and plans.
 There is something for everyone and at every stage in the retirement cycle.
 You can find the free-trial and subscription information here.

 Take a read and do let me know what you think!